5 Ways to Grow Closer to God in the New Year

 Make some of these action points priority in your life this next year and hopefully, by the end of next December, you'll be not only another year older in your body, but another year older in your faith and walk with Christ.

-How will you grow in your faith and walk with God this next year?
+How will you grow in your faith, and closer in your walk with God this next year?